U.S. Federal Funding for HIV/AIDS: The President’s FY 2016 Budget Request

 - HIV funding through the CDC is $128.4 million in the request, which matches the FY 2015 enacted level, while funding for international HIV research activities at NIH receives$462.2 million, an $11 million increase above the FY 2015 enacted level ($451.2 million).

-- The request includes $1.11 million for the Global Fund,6 an independent, public-private, multilateral institution which finances HIV, TB, and malaria programs in low- and middle-income countries; the U.S. is the Global Fund’s largest contributor.
+- The request includes $1.11 billion for the Global Fund,6 an independent, public-private, multilateral institution which finances HIV, TB, and malaria programs in low- and middle-income countries; the U.S. is the Global Fund’s largest contributor.

 - The FY 2016 request for the Global Fund is $244 million (-18%) below the FY 2015 enacted level ($1.35 billion).
 However, the FY 2016 budget request states that the $1.11 billion contribution would fulfill “President Obama’s pledge to provide $1 for every $2 pledged by other donors to the Global Fund and completing the U.S. commitment to the 2014-2016 replenishment,” which was made at the Global Fund’s 4th Replenishment Conference held in December 2013.7,8 The overall decline in the budget request for the global epidemic is largely due to decreased funding for the Global Fund.